anushka-rathore14/IMDb-data-analysis-project/README.md

 - Insight Generation for Business Strategy

-## 5. Key Visualizations
+## Key Visualizations

-- Time-series analysis of the average rating trend over the years.
+- Analysis of the average rating trend over the years.
 - Histograms and distribution plots depicting the frequency of movie ratings.
 - Statistical summaries representing director hit rates and genre-based revenue averages.

-## 6. Repository Structure
+## Repository Structure

 ```text
 📁 IMDB-Data-Analysis/